 The Master of Arts in Teaching (MAT) program offers a coordinated series of learning experiences, built upon a conceptual framework grounded in social constructivism and organized around themes of reflection, decision-making, facilitation, continuous learning, research, leadership, and collaboration.
 The program has a strong connection with public schools and emphasizes the importance of providing pre-service teachers with multiple opportunities for observation, interaction, reflection, facilitation, instruction, collaboration, and leadership in a P-12 learning community.

-Upon completion of the MAT program, students receive a Master of Arts in Teaching degree and an Oregon Initial Teaching License for teaching at two authorization levels.
+Upon completion of the MAT program, students receive a Master of Arts in Teaching degree and an Oregon Teaching License.
 Southern Oregon University now offers the MAT Program in two configurations:

 Two-Year MAT Program

 The Two-Year MAT program is a 21-month graduate program, starting each year in September.
 The program is designed to be less-intensive in the first year as students take two classes per quarter.
 Both of these classes are offered in hybrid formats, partially in-person and partially on-line.
 In the first year of the program, students are expected to meet for classes one evening each week and one Saturday each month.
 During the second year of the program , students will spend time working in public school classrooms which will require more intensive commitments especially during half-day student teaching and full-day student teaching.
 The first year classes are offered at the SOU campus in Medford.
 See sample schedule.